Ggg02/libuvcAddH264/README.md

 ```
 4. check H264 fromat .
 5. add H264 format .

-it's done for add H264
+6. it's done for add H264

+## License
+This project is licensed under the MIT License